-We’re upgrading the signalling technology to make the railway more reliable in West Yorkshire.
+We've upgraded our signalling technology to make the railway more reliable in West Yorkshire.

 As part of ongoing improvements to this major route across the Pennines, and in preparation for the Transpennine Route Upgrade, Network Rail in partnership with Siemens Rail successfully transferred the signalling from two signal boxes to the York ROC.